sefinek/T-Pot-To-AbuseIPDB/README.md

 node .
 ```

-6. For automatic startup use `pm2`.
+6. If you want to run this script 24/7, use `pm2`.
 Check PM2 documentation for more information.
 ```bash
 npm install pm2 -g
 pm2 start